Ixinity for hemophilia B

 For adults and children ages 12 and older

-A multicenter Phase 2/3 trial (NCT00768287) assessed Ixinity’s safety, efficacy and pharmacokinetics — its movement into, through and out of the body — in 77 hemophilia B patients with severe or moderately severe disease.
+A multicenter Phase 2/3 trial (NCT00768287) assessed Ixinity’s safety, efficacy, and pharmacokinetics, that is, its movement into, through, and out of the body, in 77 hemophilia B patients with severe or moderately severe disease.
 All had previously been treated with FIX replacement therapy.

-The study’s first randomized, controlled part compared the pharmacokinetics of Ixinity against BeneFix (nonacog alfa), another FIX replacement therapy, finding that the pharmacokinetics were comparable between the two treatments.
+The study’s first randomized, controlled part compared the pharmacokinetics of Ixinity against BeneFix (nonacog alfa), another FIX replacement therapy.
+It found the pharmacokinetics were comparable between the two treatments.

-In a second, open-label part, Ixinity’s safety and effectiveness at controlling or preventing bleeds was evaluated.
-Results showed that Ixinity was well tolerated.
-The most common side effect was headache, occurring five times in two people.
+A second, open-label part evaluated Ixinity’s safety and effectiveness at controlling or preventing bleeds.
+The results showed that Ixinity was well tolerated.
+The most common side effect was headache.
 There were no reports of FIX inhibitors during treatment.

-Ixinity was effective at preventing and controlling bleeds, with one or two infusions able to resolve 84% of bleeds.
+Ixinity was effective at preventing bleeds (prophylaxis treatment), with a median annual bleed rate of 1.52.
+It also effectively controlled bleeds, with one or two infusions able to resolve 84% of bleeds.
 Participants usually rated the treatment’s ability to control bleeds as excellent or good, and trial investigators deemed the treatment effective in more than 90% of cases.

-Findings from a trial substudy demonstrated that the treatment also was beneficial for surgical management.
+Findings from a trial sub-study showed the treatment also was beneficial for surgical management.
 Surgeons rated Ixinity as adequate or better than adequate at controlling bleeds during 19 major surgeries.

 For children younger than 12